4 Americans kidnapped in northern Mexico, officials say

 MEXICO CITY (AP) — Four U.S. citizens have been kidnapped after gunmen opened fire on their vehicle in the northern Mexico border city of Matamoros, the FBI said.

-The four had entered Matamoros, across from Brownsville, Texas, on Friday.
-They were travelling in a white minivan with North Carolina license plates.
+The four had entered Matamoros, across from Brownsville, Texas, on Friday and were travelling in a white minivan with North Carolina license plates.

 The FBI San Antonio Division office said in a statement Sunday that the vehicle came under fire shortly after it entered Mexico.